Nelson00011/Vase9/README.md

 #### **helpful hint:**
 - `useful hints for future projects to go faster`
 - console log testing with `ctr-alt-l`
+- PowerShell may need to be restarted after the `ExecutionPolicy`, the cursor may also be unable to process the `uv sync` command if the device is not restarted first.
 - Always Stay Positive & Triple Check Permissions :)